hhkaos/awesome-arcgis/README.md

 Know more about the [developer plans](arcgis/developer-plan).

+## About ArcGIS
+ArcGIS is a 360º software platform built by Esri and it already have more than 100 software tools.
+Many of those tools are end-user software like desktop applications or mobile Applicationsbut there are also many tools for developers and devops as you will see in this awesome list of resources.

 ## About Esri
 If you still don't know who we are or what we do you can start checking some of these sites:
 * [ArcGIS capabilities](http://www.esri.com/software/arcgis/capabilities): spatial analysis, real time, big data, 3D, imagery and sensors, etc.